-Parents and guardians may review the Keystone Exams by making arrangements with the School Test Coordinator once the exams arrive at the school.
+Parents and guardians may review the Keystone Exams if they believe they may be in conflict with their religious beliefs by making arrangements with the School Test Coordinator once the exams arrive at the school.
 Confidentiality agreements must be signed, and no copies of the Keystone Exams or notes about exam questions will be permitted to leave the school.